turingschool-examples/frontend-mod-1-prework/day_6/day6-exercises.md

 Ch.
 3 Functions & Scope from JavaScript & jQuery

-1. sayHello(); is a function name and the parentheses call the function sayHello without parentheses is like a variable name
+1. sayHello(); is a function name and the parentheses call the function sayHello without parentheses would not call a function like a variable name

 2. Function parameters are used like variables within the function Arguments are the values that you pass into the code (the information it needs to function)